CURRENT RESEARCH PROJECTS

 I am now a graduate student in the UC Berkeley Computational Imaging Lab.
 Computational imaging leverages the co-design of both hardware and algorithms to push the capabilities of imaging systems such as microscopes, telescopes, cell-phone cameras, MRI machines, etc. We operate at the intersection of optics, signal processing, optimization, and machine learning.

-My Ph.D. focus is applying computational techniques to hyperspectral imaging to build compact devices with new capabilities for biology and medicine I am looking for collaborators and experts in this field.
-I also have knowledge/experience in a variety of imaging techniques including:
+My Ph.D. focus is applying computational techniques to hyperspectral imaging to build compact devices with new capabilities for biology and medicine.
+I also have knowledge/experience in a variety of imaging techniques including: Raman spectroscopy, Fluorescence (Confocal, wide-field, super-resolution), Lifetime (TCSPC), Optical Coherence Tomography, Proton Imaging, Phase Imaging (2D or 3D), Fourier Ptychography, Nuclear magnetic resonance (NMR/MRI), Lensless Imaging, and Digital Pathology.

 Spectral Snapshot Microscopy Using Compressed Sensing:

-Our group recently has shown a compact architecture for snapshot hyperspectral imaging using compressed sensing in this journal paper.
-I am currently working on adapting this architecture for microscopy.
-We aim to build a compact attachment that can turn any benchtop fluorescence microscope into a spectral imaging system.
+Our group developed a compact architecture for snapshot hyperspectral imaging using compressed sensing in this journal paper.
+For the past four years I have been working on adapting this architecture for microscopy.
+We have built a compact attachment that can turn any benchtop fluorescence microscope into a spectral imaging system.
 This is useful for biological cell imaging and bioassays for drug discovery.
-I presented this work at the Focus on Microscopy 2022 international conference, and you can watch the talk here.
+I presented this work at the Focus on Microscopy 2024 international conference with exciting new cell imaging results.
 I am also supervising an undergraduate student in building the compact prototype for this project.
+The manuscript is in progress, but you can watch the 2022 talk here.

 Computational Spectrometer for Mobile Optical Coherence Tomography:

-Our group is collaborating with the Bowden Lab at Vanderbilt University to design a compact diffusive spectrometer that can act as a detector for mobile optical coherence tomography (OCT).
+Our group collaborated with the Bowden Lab at Vanderbilt University to design a compact diffusive spectrometer that can act as a detector for mobile optical coherence tomography (OCT).
 OCT is biological imaging technique that is currently clinically used for diagnosing retinal diseases.
 We aim to make it more portable and affordable for field use.
-To do this, we are looking to replace the traditional grating in the spectrometer with a dispersive element and computational inverse problem to reduce the size.
+To do this, tried to replace the traditional grating in the spectrometer with a dispersive element and computational inverse problem to reduce the size.
+We found out that you could even use scotch tape to separate light!
+We published our findings in a journal paper and conference talk at Photonics West 2023.

 Tech Transfer Opportunities in Digital Pathology:

 I took a class called Impact Startup Launchpad in Fall 2021 with the hopes of finding a problem in womens' health diagnostics that could benefit from advances in computational imaging.
 I spoke with several pathologists and gynecologists and discovered that there is an opportunity in cervical cancer screening to leverage phase imaging.
-I am starting to look into the technical feasibility of this approach and interested in speaking with experts in the area.
+I presented a pitch deck for a company idea at the class presentations.

 PREVIOUS RESEARCH PROJECTS